sanjaypere/MyntWeather/README.md

 **Mynt Weather App**

 This appplication will provide you Weather update.
-Initiall you need to register into this application as a new user.
-Once you get login to the application you will be able to see two tabs.
-The first tab will contain the current weather and the second contains the list of weather fetched every time the user opens the application.
+Initially you need to register into this application as a new user.
+Once you login to the application you will be able to see two tabs.
+The first tab contains the current weather and the second contains the list of weather information fetched every time the user opens the application.

 The application also provide some other features such as:
 1. Current location ( City and Country )
 2. Current temperature in Celsius
 3. Time of Sunrise and Sunset
 4. Current weather status
-5. Save weather detail whenever user opes the application
+5. Save weather detail whenever user opens the application
 6. Depending on the sunrise and suneset time application will show the sun or moon icon.

 **Project details:**